SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 ~~~

 The debugger takes commands like the regular REPL, e.g.
-"(print x)" will print X in the current context, plus
+"(print x)" will print the evaluated value of X in the
-single character commands for convenience:
+current context.
+It also knows single-character commands
+to make your life easier:

 | Command | Description                              |
 |---------|------------------------------------------|